 Once the separation agreement and property settlement are notarized, it may be held up as an enforceable contract in court.
 The issues resolved by the agreement are normally permanently resolved and are not modifiable, with a few exceptions.
 That is why it is important to fully understand your options before signing any agreement.
-Our Fayetteville, NC divorce attorney can answer your questions and provide experienced legal advice to help protect your rights.
+Our Fayetteville legal separation attorney can answer your questions and provide experienced legal advice to help protect your rights.

 In many cases, separation agreements and property settlements can be drafted after informal negotiations between both spouses.
 Sometimes it is helpful to handle these negotiations through a more formal process such as collaborative law or mediation.
 If you and your spouse are unable to cooperate, however, the court can step in at your request and resolve the issues.
-Whether your case is settled through negotiation or goes to trial, the Fayetteville, NC divorce lawyer at Hedahl & Radtke Family Law Center can help you make informed decisions.
+Whether your case is settled through negotiation or goes to trial, the Fayetteville legal separation lawyer at Hedahl & Radtke Family Law Center can help you make informed decisions.

 In some cases, the court may order a separation, which is known as a divorce from bed and board.
 This may involve instances where one spouse is excessively using drugs or alcohol, is threatening or causing physical harm to the other spouse, or is committing adultery.
 A divorce from bed and board may also be ordered if one spouse maliciously turns the other spouse out-of-doors or abandons the family.

 This type of court-ordered divorce is not an absolute divorce, meaning that the couple remains legally married.
 They must, however, live separately and apart from each other for the duration of the court order or until they are able to seek an absolute divorce.
-Our Fayetteville, NC divorce attorney can talk with you to understand the specific factors of your case and represent you throughout the process.
+Our legal separation attorney in Fayetteville can talk with you to understand the specific factors of your case and represent you throughout the process.

 Contact us now for dedicated divorce services.